 - Talk less.

 That alone will give him more space to talk – when he’s ready.
 And you’ll learn the most you can about him.
 He may not say much.
 But listen to his words.
 And pay attention to his actions.
-They often speak loudest – so they say.
+His actions will speak loudest.

 The latter steps take time.

 Because you’re not a man, you’ll need a spirit of wisdom and revelation (Ephesians 1:17) that will enable you to pray for him in accordance with God’s will and perspective on the situation.
 Yes, you may have some great ideas, but this may not be the best time to share them with your man.
 Wait upon the Lord, trusting that He cares a lot more about what’s going on with your man than you do.